Which factors bring an individual within the scope of tax on income and capital gains?

 The UK is committed to minimising the scope of double taxation for its taxpayers.
 There are three main routes to receive relief – either via tax credit (double tax treaties or unilateral relief) or via expense relief (a deduction for the foreign tax from income).

-The UK’s wide network of double tax treaties (“DTTs”) have been affected in part by the UK’s accession to the Multilateral Instrument (“MLI”).
-The UK has taken a narrow approach in selecting which articles of the MLI will have an effect on its DTTs.
-The articles it has selected are Article 4(1) (Treaty residence of persons other than individuals) and Article 7(1) (Relief availability in connection with the purpose of an arrangement or transaction).
-The MLI deposited its instrument of ratification with the OECD on 29 June 2018 and the MLI has applied to UK DTTs since 1 January 2019 (for withholding taxes required to be levied under UK law), 1 April 2019 (for UK corporation tax) and 6 April 2019 (for UK income tax and CGT), except where the other party to the UK DTT in question had not deposited its instrument of ratification with the OECD in time for the MLI to take effect from these dates.
+The UK’s network of double tax treaties (“DTTs”) need to be read in the light of the UK’s accession to the Multilateral Instrument (“MLI”) – notably Article 4(1) (Treaty residence of persons other than individuals) and Article 7(1) (Relief availability in connection with the purpose of an arrangement or transaction).
+The MLI has applied to UK DTTs since 1 January 2019 (for withholding taxes required to be levied under UK law), 1 April 2019 (for UK corporation tax) and 6 April 2019 (for income tax and capital gains tax), except where the other party to the UK DTT in question had not deposited its instrument of ratification with the OECD in time for the MLI to take effect from these dates.

 Is there a wealth tax and, if so, which factors bring an individual within the scope of that tax, at what rate or rates is it charged, and when must tax returns be submitted and tax paid?